launix-de/webdavfs/README.md

 SabreDav we're talking to and then use their specific methods to partially update files.

-If no support for partial writes is detected, mount.webdavfs will print a warning and mount the filesystem read-only.
-In that case you can also use the `rwdirops` mount option, this will make metadata writable (i.e. you can use rm / mv / mkdir / rmdir) but you still won't be able to write to files.

-But if you only need to read files it's still way faster than davfs2 :)
+If no support for partial writes is detected, webdavfs still allows full read–write operation by buffering file content in RAM per open handle, and flushing the entire file with a single PUT on close (or fsync).
+There is also an inactivity auto‑flush (default 10s) to push changes even if the application keeps the file open.

 ## What is working